-This sends a important message to all survivors of abuse in a world where rape survivors hear a constant stream of “well, what were you wearing?” and “why were you so drunk?”.
+This sends an important message to all survivors of abuse in a world where rape survivors hear a constant stream of “Well, what were you wearing?” and “Why were you so drunk?”.

 - When Jessica pretends to have laser eyes once and people actually believe her

 - When Trish suggests the superhero name “Jewel” (her name in the comics) and Jessica says it sounds like a stripper name

 - When she snaps Kilgrave’s neck (okay, maybe this is going a little too far)

 To end off, I’d like to say that Jessica Jones is a show that is not afraid to discuss topics that make people uncomfortable.
 It has interesting characters, including the minor ones.
 Along with the new Luke Cage, Jessica Jones has been one of the few things that have stopped me from completely losing faith in Marvel.